The need for constant stimulation — the addiction of the 21st Century

 It can also make it tough for us to slow down and savour life.
 And whether we would like to admit it or not, our need for stimulation affects our relationships and interactions with those right beside us.

-However, there are indeed some steps we can take to gain control and overcome the need for excess mental stimulation, so keep reading.
+But there are indeed some steps we can take to gain control and overcome the need for constant stimulation, so keep reading.

 Rethink your perception of urges